sebw/submariner-demo/README.md

 # Demo Advanced Cluster Security for Kubernetes Submariner Addon

-In this demo we deploy a simple Redis cluster on OpenShift Container Platform (OCP) using Advanced Cluster Manager (ACM).
+In this demo we will deploy a simple Redis cluster on OpenShift Container Platform (OCP) using Advanced Cluster Manager (ACM).

+Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.

 The Redis cluster is made of two pods:

 - a leader: where the data is written by your applications
 - a follower: a replica syncing data from the leader

-For the sake of simplicity, this demo doesn't showcase a frontend application writing data to Redis, nor does it support persistent storage.
+For the sake of simplicity, this demo doesn't showcase a frontend application writing data to Redis.
+Instead we will write data with the `redis-cli` tool, directly from the terminal of the leader pod.

-We can imagine any kind of application (todo list, guestbook, etc.) in any kind of language (Python, Go, etc.) writing to the leader node.
+We could imagine any kind of application (todo list, guestbook, etc.) in any kind of language (Python, Go, etc.) writing to the leader node.

-So instead of an app, we are going to write directly to the leader using the `redis-cli` utility and check on the follower if data have been replicated.

-## Scenario 1 - single cluster deployment
+## Single vs multi cluster

+### Single Cluster (not demoed)

+Without Submariner, all components of an application must reside on the same cluster.

 ![](https://raw.githubusercontent.com/sebw/submariner-demo/master/screenshots/single.png)

-## Scenario 2 - multi cluster deployment
+### Multi Cluster (demoed)

 ![](https://raw.githubusercontent.com/sebw/submariner-demo/master/screenshots/multi.png)

-### Preparing the environment

 Two clusters are present and managed by ACM.

-Create a clusterset and put both OCP clusters in it.

-Then install the submariner add-on on each.
+Both clusters reside in a clusterset.
+The submariner addon must be installed on both nodes.

-The installation will take a few minutes until all ticks are green.
+The installation takes a few minutes. until all ticks are green.

 ![](https://raw.githubusercontent.com/sebw/submariner-demo/master/screenshots/submariner-install1.png)